amanqueryai/driverexecutor/README.md

 The tool has certain gaps which will be implemented eventually and soon.
 - Support scaffolding to generate basic test files for the new drivers.
 Currently, you might have to copy `driver_name_test.py` and `driver_name_test_cases.py` file from other drivers and replace your credentials.
 - The tool has missing environment configuration.
 In order to run the tool, you might have to keep the virtual environment active for the driver that is being tested from `masala` repository.
-- Though boolean flags help in understanding the results, it is often required to check the returned results explicitly.
+- Though boolean flags help in knowing if the results were received, it is often required to check the returned what was returned as the.
 Hence, a robust mechanism for verification of the results is not in place currently.

 ### Test case parameters: